 - Epilepsy – if an operator has epilepsy but is eligible for a driving licence under the DVLA rules, then he/she should not be disqualified.

 - Diabetes mellitus – usually causes no problems if well controlled by diet or tablets.
-The use of insulin is normally acceptable as long as there is satisfactory control and recognition of warning symptoms of hypoglycaemia.

 - Neurological or Cardiac problems – detailed guidance from the DVLA is used.